 When a person has lung cancer, tumors develop in the lungs.
 In time, they can spread to other parts of the body, and various complications can arise, such as facial swelling, blood clots, and infections.

 Many people with lung cancer do not notice any signs or symptoms in the early stages.
-Over time, however, they may experience health issues, such us coughing up blood and having swelling due to a buildup of fluid.
+However, over time they may experience health issues.
+For example, they may cough up blood or have swelling due to a buildup of fluid.

 This article looks at some of the common complications of lung cancer and lung cancer treatment, as well as some ways of managing them.